 - Preparation and implementation of a new PhD curriculum at STUBA,

-- Establishment of an academic-industrial research and innovation cluster.
+- Initiation of an academic-industrial research and innovation cluster.